mozilla-services/queuey/docs/api.rst

                                    as well as the messages.
 Defaults to false.
     :optparam partitions: If `delete_registration` is set to false, individual partitions may be emptied.
 If messages are supplied, only the partition they are from may be specified.
+If delete_registration is True, partitions will be
+                          ignored and all partitions will be removed.

     Delete a queues messages (and optionally the entire queue).
 If individual messages are specified and are not in the default partition (1), the